page id = int(21)

 Lance’s dedication to municipal leadership was further recognized when he was elected to the AMM Board of Directors in 2022 and re-elected in 2023 as Parkland District Director.

-Merv is serving his first term as Mayor of the RM of Yellowhead and is celebrating 30 years on Council.
+Merv is serving his second term as Mayor of Yellowhead Municipality and is celebrating 36 years on Council.
 Having rented his farm, and retired from his off the farm job, Merv and his wife Cathy still reside on their farm west of Shoal Lake.

 Over the years, Merv has been on most municipal committees and boards, and his still chairman on many of them.
 He is past-president of the TransCanada Yellowhead Highway Association, currently Vice-President of the Manitoba Agricultural Hall of Fame, Director on the Upper Assiniboine Conservation District, and a member of the Yellowhead Restorative Justice Committee.
-He has been chairman of the Shoal Lake and District Vet Board since 1991, and is very familiar with the operations of the Provincial Veterinary Services Districts.
+He has been chairman of the Shoal Lake and District Vet Board for 28 years, and is very familiar with the operations of the Provincial Veterinary Services Districts.

 Merv was elected to the AMM Board of Directors in 2015.